MariaPenova/PacMan/README.md

     * Want for the character to know where are walls and paths so he can move correctly - when there is a wall on his right to know that he can move only up, right and down
     * My opinion is that these things can happen with arrays
       * I want somehow to create an invisible array with exact sizes of the PacMan labirynth
-      * Then to say which parts of this array are walls of the labyrinth so the character can not pass throw them
+      * Then to say which parts of this array are walls of the labyrinth so the character can not pass through them

 # 3 Feberuary